ItsKris1/social-network/audit_checklist.md

 #Profile
 Try opening your own profile.
 [x] Does the profile displays every information requested in the register form, apart from the password?
-*OPTIONAL: maybe if user hasn't provided nickname, then only first+Last name is shown?
-Right now it dublicates Ex. if no nickname, then first+ last name is shown 2 times*

 Try opening your own profile.
 [x] Does the profile displays every post created by the user?